 In some cases, you may ask us to restrict how we use your personal information.
 Where this right is validly exercised, we may only use the relevant personal information with your consent.

 Our website is managed by ourselves, a limited company registered in England and Wales.
 You may visit our site without revealing any personal information.
 However, if you request information or provide feedback, you will be disclosing personal data to us.
-This will be treated in accordance with the principles set out in the Data Protection Act 1998 and the EU General Data Protection Regulation (GDPR), which comes into force on the 25th May 2018.
+This will be treated in accordance with the principles set out in the Data Protection Act 1998 and the EU General Data Protection Regulation (GDPR), which came into force on the 25th May 2018.

 We are committed to the protection of personal information supplied by users of our site.
 We are not responsible for the privacy policies of third party sites to which links are provided.
 The privacy policies on such sites should be checked before providing any personal information.